 There are also a wide range of rocks lying on the beach, some of which contain fossils and others contain the fossil casts.
-Usually these can simply be picked up from along the beach.
-You are just as likely to find fossils along the tide line and foreshore at high tide, as you are on the uppermost part of the beach.

 At Church Cliffs, 26m of Blue Lias are well exposed, whereas, at Black Ven, 25m of Shales-with-Beef often slip down in front of the Blue Lias.
 For more information on Black Ven; see our guide to Charmouth and for information on the area west of Church Cliffs, see our guide to Chippel Bay.

 At the top of the Blue Lias is the Table Ledge, where ammonites can be found.
 The alternating beds of soft clays and hard limestone below this makes the cliffs extremely unstable and care should be taken at all times.